moefh/pico-audio-demo/README.md

-NOTE: the 75Ω resistor connected to the `SOUND_PIN` was originally 68Ω, and the 100nF capacitor at the output of the LM386 was originally a 100nF.
+NOTE: the 75Ω resistor connected to the `SOUND_PIN` was originally 68Ω, and the 100nF capacitor at the output of the LM386 was originally 50nF.
 I made the changes because I didn't have the original values available, but everything seems to work fine.

 ### Attributions